Girl Scouts’ Highest Awards

 Journey Summit Awards

 Girls who have completed all three Girl Scout Journeys for the program level are eligible to receive the Journey Summit Award.
 This is a very special achievement for the girls!
 It shows that the girls have really put their imagination into becoming leaders and have shown the world the changes they are capable of making.
-Girls who have earned the Journey Summit Award will need to fill out the Journey Summit Award Report Form and submit it to the council office.
-Once it is approved, girls will receive their Journey Summit Award in the mail and will also be recognized in the Link to Leaders.
+Girls who have earned the Journey Summit Award will need to fill out the Journey Summit Award Report Form and bring to the council shop to purchase awards.

 Outstanding Graduating Girl Scout

 Girl Scouts of Southern Illinois will award a scholarship to two GSSI Graduating Girl Scouts who stand out in Girl Scouts, leadership, school and service to the community.
-To be eligible, you must be a registered Girl Scout Ambassador who is graduating high school in 2013.
-You must also fill out the following application and have TWO people fill out the following reference forms and submit them by February 28, 2014.
-Applications and reference forms can be mailed or dropped off to either GSSI office or e-mailed to firstname.lastname@example.org.
+In addition to these two scholarships, as part of a staff campaign, GSSI Staff will award one additional scholarship!
+To be eligible, you must be a registered Girl Scout Ambassador who is graduating high school in 2017.
+You must also fill out the following application and have one person fill out the following reference form and submit them by February 12, 2017.
+Applications and reference form can be mailed or dropped off to either GSSI office or e-mailed to email@example.com.

 Outstanding Graduating Girl Scout Application Form